gamemanual0/gm0/source/docs/software/concepts/control-loops.rst

 where :math:`K_p`, :math:`K_i`, and :math:`K_d` are constants and :math:`e(t)`, as previously mentioned, is the error in the system.

-If you have no experience with calculus, don’t worry; while PID is fundamentally rooted in calculus, you do not need any calculus experience to be able to understand it, only basic algebra.
-However, you are still urged to read the rest of the section regardless of calculus experience, as the formula alone doesn’t tell you why it works.
+If you have no experience with calculus, don't worry; while PID is fundamentally rooted in calculus, you do not need any calculus experience to be able to understand it, only basic algebra.
+However, you are still urged to read the rest of the section regardless of calculus experience, as the formula alone doesn't tell you why it works.

 Simplification of the PID formula
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^